riyaagrahari/StorageAccountInAzure/demoscript.md

 # Storage Account in Azure

-## Storage Account are of different types in Microsoft Azure namely
+## Storage Account are of different types in Microsoft Azure namely:

 - blob containers,
 - file shares,